What is gallbladder disease?

 - Surgery.
 The only permanent and effective solution for persistent gallbladder disease is gallbladder removal surgery (cholecystectomy).
 This is a common treatment, and you can live well without your gallbladder.
 Most people can have their gallbladder removed through minimally-invasive laparoscopic surgery.
 A laparoscopic cholecystectomy requires only a few small incisions.
 More complicated cases of infection or gallbladder cancer may require open surgery.

 How can I reduce my risk of gallbladder disease?

-Not all risk factors are in your power to control, but you can optimize your gallbladder health by maintaining a healthy diet and lifestyle.
+Not all risk factors can be managed or modified, but you can optimize your gallbladder health by maintaining a healthy diet and lifestyle.
 The modern Western diet is high in fats and cholesterol and low in fiber, which helps clear excess fats from the body.
 Make an effort to reduce fatty processed foods and eat more fiber-rich plants.
 Regular exercise can also help reduce your risk by encouraging your motility — the regular contractions of your digestive organs.